 A patient above the age 16 who is capable of evaluating his/her health condition properly in the view of medical service provider, has right to declare his/her consent or refusal on medical service.
 A relative or a legal representative will be informed about the decision.

+Is there a need for a parental authorization in general for any medical treatment (e.g. broken leg) irrespective of the more complex cases mentioned above?

+MoLHSA: Yes, parental authorization for medical treatment is needed apart from those exceptions mentioned above.

 Other Requirements: